TODAY / JUN 9HEAVY

 Tips: check before you go

 The patterns in this guide are the long-run averages.
-The single best habit any Toronto driver can build is checking active road closures before leaving — a one-minute scan will catch the lane reductions, ramp closures, and event-day impacts that the long-run averages cannot predict.
+The best habit any Toronto driver can build is checking active road closures before leaving — a one-minute scan will catch the lane reductions, ramp closures, and event-day impacts that the long-run averages cannot predict.
 The this week view on 416 Traffic shows scheduled closures and major events for the next seven days, which is the right horizon for planning regular weekday trips.

 For day-of trips, combine that with a live traffic source (Google Maps, Waze, or the Ontario 511 feed) about 15 minutes before leaving.
 The combination — the long-run pattern, the scheduled closures for the week, and the live picture in the last 15 minutes — is what reliable Toronto drivers actually do.
 The patterns described here will not change much from year to year.
 The closures and events on top of them will, and that is the part worth checking every day.